matthew-brett/eef-pre-pilot/day_1.rst

     random.uniform(0, 1) <= 0.513

+  ``random.uniform(0, 1)`` returns a random number between 0 and 1 - so the
+  number it returns will be ``<= 0.513`` about 51.3% of the time.

-  Modify of this copy of the Notebook to use something like this.
+  Modify of your new copy of the Notebook to use something like this.
 You should find that your estimate of the proportion of 3-girl families drops slightly, because girls are slightly less common than boys.
-* [more detail in a second on the last part]

 .. [#male-births] `Official UK government statistics
    <https://www.gov.uk/government/statistics/gender-ratios-at-birth-in-great-britain-2010-to-2014>`_